nano-o/ivy-proofs/fba-paxos/README.md

 Values of these types must be constructed by explicitly passing in the `nodeid_cmp` comparator function because `stellar::NodeID` doesn't have a global comparison operator.
-It's easy to construct these values incorrecly, leading to crashes at runtime.
+It's easy to construct these values incorrectly, leading to crashes at runtime.

 Audit the use of these types and consider wrapping them to prevent incorrect construction.
 Alternatively, give `stellar::NodeID` and `stellar::SCPQuorumSet` global
-operators (seem corresponding issue).
+operators (see corresponding issue below).

 #### (Medium) Decide whether to have global `operator==` and `operator<` for `stellar::NodeID` and `stellar::SCPQuorumSet`